koakekuna/wclv2018/README.md

 ```
 git commit -m "add header styles"
 ```
 7. Push your changes to the repo.
-Congratulations!
-The WordCamp site should be updated with the changes that you made. :smile: :thumbsup:
+Congratulations :thumbsup:!
+The WordCamp site should be updated with the changes that you made. :smile:
 ```
 git push
 ```